armlesswunder/android_ac_catalog/README.md

 ### Critter warning colors
 Changes item background to red, if the critter is gone next month, or or green, if the critter wasn't in the previous month.

-### Save app state
-Create a backup of your checklist data.

 ### Load app state
 Load a backup of your checklist data.

 Backups only attempt to check items, it will never erase items you have checked.
 It is safe to rename the file to whatever you want.

 *If you edit your backup data files contents and you break everything, don't complain about it to me.
 The file is saved as a sql file.
-So if you know sql, you could load some crazy stuff into this app.
+If you know sql, you could load some crazy (or useful) stuff into this app.
 Again, I'm not responsible for what you do with your file*

+### Save app state
+Create a backup of your checklist data.

 ### Guide
 Brings you here!